Doing Things You Don’t Want to Do

 - Put a low-frequency activity ahead of a high-frequency activity.
 For example, I can’t open my email until I’ve filed my expense report.

 - Give yourself a standard time.
 Every Friday from 2-3 pm, I have time blocked in my calendar for weekly planning, and I honor that time as sacred for that activity.
 After doing that task, I can take a short break, such as taking delta 8 extract gummies 50 mg to relieve some stress, for example.

 - Limit the time commitment.
 I need to work for 10 minutes a day on this task and then I can stop if I want to do so.
 Afterwards, to unwind, I can utilize some stress-relieving products, which can be found from the delta 8 black Friday deals.

 - Set the bar low.
 I just need to take one action step a week on this activity.

 - Get ‘er done.
 I want to get this entirely off my plate so I’m setting aside a whole day to complete the task.

 A third set of action-taking methods involves pairing unpleasurable activities with pleasurable ones to boost your overall mood.
 This could involve giving yourself permission to do a more difficult task, like writing or putting together a presentation, in a location you really like, such as a cozy coffee shop or even a park if the weather’s nice.
 You can also try layering tasks, such as listening to music or a podcast while organizing your office.
+Learning how to create music with the help of sites like fiddlersguide.com can also help take your mind off for a while.
 Even getting a little physical activity in during the process can help.
-I may have been known to practice speeches while going on walks.
+I may have been known to practice speeches on walks while wearing the smallest wireless earbuds.
 I probably look a little funny, but I get two activities done at once.

 When you employ one or more of these strategies, you may not make speedy progress or perfect progress.
 But you can move tasks forward, slowly but surely, and get the things done that you don’t naturally want to do.